 Dr. Tina Adkins developed Family Minds, a short-term psycho-educational intervention, to help foster and adoptive parents manage parenting stress and build critical parenting skills.
 Learn more about Family Minds and current research updates.

-Validation of the Reflective Functioning Five-Minute Speech Sample (RF-FMSS)
+Validation Study for the RF-FMSS: Reflective Functioning Five Minute Speech Sample

-- Adkins.
-T., Reisz, S., Hasdemir, D. & Fonagy, P. (under review).
+- Adkins, T. & Reisz, S. & Hasdemir, D. & Fonagy, P. (2021).
 Family Minds: A randomized controlled trial of a group intervention to improve foster parents’ reflective functioning.

 - Adkins, T., Reisz, S., Doerge, K., & Nulu, S. (2020).
 Adverse Childhood Experience histories in foster parents: Connections to foster children’s emotional and behavioral difficulties.
 Child Abuse & Neglect, 104, 104475.

 - Adkins.
 T., Fonagy, P. & Luyten, P. (2018).
 Development and preliminary evaluation of Family Minds: A mentalization-based psychoeducation program for foster parents.
 Journal of Child & Family Studies, 27(8), 2519-2532.